DHP-stottepakke/pages/pages/dmp_supporting_info/support_08_preserve_publish.md

 * [CC0 (No rights reserved)](https://creativecommons.org/public-domain/cc0/) is a permissive license often used for data.
 * [CC BY (Attribution)](https://creativecommons.org/share-your-work/cclicenses/) is a license also much used.
 CC BY requires referring to the author(s) of a dataset for its reuse.
-* [Public domain mark](https://creativecommons.org/public-domain/pdm/) should be uses if the data are public domain material, typically very old material.
+* [Public Domain Mark (PDM)](https://creativecommons.org/public-domain/pdm/) should be uses if the data are public domain material, typically very old material.
 This expresses that there are no known copyright to the material.
 * [NLOD Norwegian Licence for Open Government Data](https://data.norge.no/nlod/en/2.0) is not an international license, and therefore less suitable for research data.
 If you use data licenses with NLOD these can be re-published under CC BY, attributing the original licensor.

 Note that the CC BY clause may unintentionally restrict reuse of data if someone wants to include large amounts of data from numerous datasets.
 In such a case referring correctly to all the authors may be an insurmountable challenge.